fixmycrypto/FixMyCrypto/README.md

 GPU acceleration greatly increases the speed of the search, especially if you have a CPU with a lower core count, e.g. a quad core CPU paired with a fast gaming GPU.
 This currently works on NVIDIA GPUs only.

-To verify that OpenCL is installed (it should be automatically instaleld by the NVIDIA drivers), you can run this command to see a list of available GPUs:
+To verify that OpenCL is installed (it should be automatically instaleld by the NVIDIA drivers), you can run this command to see a list of available GPUs and benchmark them:

     FixMyCrypto -opencl